anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-02-Spark-IDE-on-GCP.md

 <hr>

 ### 1. About Dataproc Serverless Spark Interactive (README FIRST)
-Dataproc Serverless Spark Interactive is serverless Dataproc managed infrastructure for interactive Spark code authoring via a Jupyter notebook hosted on Vertex AI Managed Notebook instance.
+Dataproc Serverless Spark Interactive is serverless Dataproc managed autoscaling infrastructure for interactive Spark code authoring via a Jupyter notebook hosted on Vertex AI Managed Notebook instance.
 The following are steps to author Spark code in an interactive fashion in a Spark notebook on GCP.<br> <br>
 *This is a listing FYI, further in this module, there is a step by step pictorial walk through. *

 #### 1a.
 Create the notebook instance